Walter Rheiner

 Rheiner is often-remembered for his tragic association with substance abuse.
 This is exemplified in his major prose work Kokain (cocaine).
-Kokain was written in the summer of 1918 and serves as a typical example of, an autobiographical theme running through Rheiner's work.
-He became addicted to cocaine in 1915.
-He used morphine heavily.
-This led to his demise in 1925.
+Kokain was written in the summer of 1918 and serves as a typical example of how autobiographical themes run through Rheiner's work.
+He had become addicted to cocaine in 1915 during the war.

+In 1925, Rheiner died.
+His death was attributed to heavy use of morphine.

+Following Rheiner's death, Felixmüller honoured his friend with a well-known portrait, 'Der Tod des Dichters Walter Rheiner'.